o3de/o3de-physics-test-scene/README.md

 ***Testing physics in Open 3D Engine***

-The goal of these activities is to test the O3DE physics capabilities in the context of robotic simulations.
-In these tests two main aspects are considered: robot chassis with wheel suspension and manipulator arm.
+The purpose of this project is to test the O3DE physics capabilities in the context of robotic simulations.
+Two main aspects are considered: robot chassis with wheel suspension (mobility) and a manipulator arm.

 ## Requirements

 This project requires [O3DE development branch](https://github.com/o3de/o3de/tree/development).
-It was created using Windows build done using version downloaded at 2022.08.11.
-It should work an any newer version.
-It should work on Linux as well, but was not tested.
+It was created on Windows with O3DE build with date 2022.08.11 and commit #.
+In principle, it should work with newer versions.
+It should also work on Linux (not yet tested in current form).

 ## Running the demo